 He went on to score in the National League, League Two, League One, Championship and Premier League in consecutive seasons.

-Everton made Bolasie a £25million player in 2016 after signing the winger from Crystal Palace, but the winger has enjoyed an incredibly varied career, having started with Hillingdon Borough before spending a season in the Maltese Premier League.
+Everton made Bolasie a £25million player in 2016 after signing him from Crystal Palace, but the winger has enjoyed an incredibly varied career, having started with Hillingdon Borough before spending a season in the Maltese Premier League.

-The 27-year-old recently contacted Hillingdon to offer his support to the club which used to pay him a burger per goal.
+The winger hasn’t forgotten his roots and contacted Hillingdon in 2017 to offer his support to the club which used to pay him a burger per goal.

 An impressive number of strikers have made the step up from non-league to Premier League, but this front two consists of two of the division’s greatest ever forwards.

-After starting out at Hayes, Ferdinand became a hero at QPR, Newcastle and Tottenham, and remains in the top 10 Premier League scorers of all time.
+After starting out at Hayes, Ferdinand became a hero at QPR, Newcastle and Tottenham, and is 11th in the list of top Premier League scorers of all time.

 Few fans could have predicted the impact Wright would have at Arsenal after joining from Crystal Palace.
 After all, six years previously the striker had been playing for Greenwich Borough.